Starting or improving an information security program

 - Downtime, data loss, and loss of trust are costly – sometimes very costly

-- Many customers, insurers, and partners are beginning to expect and appreciate basic cyber security
+- Many customers, insurers, and partners are beginning to expect and appreciate basic information security

 A little structure goes a long way.
 Thinking about your business information, the impact of interruptions, and how to recover quickly gives you control and helps you focus on running your business.

-Your business needs a cyber security program.
+Your business needs an information security program.
 It may be relatively small, but it should be comprehensive.
 You can build one now.

-If you do not have a cyber security program, one way to start is just thinking about and writing down your important information assets and the devices used to access them.
+If you do not have an information security program, one way to start is just thinking about and writing down your important information assets and the devices used to access them.
 Then consider the threats to these assets, the impact of losing them, and the steps to respond and recover if they are compromised.

-If you do have a cyber security program, consider making it more effective by organizing it and applying good practice to understand its strengths and weaknesses, identify gaps, and prioritizing risk-based, cost-effective improvements that support your business objectives.
+If you do have an information security program, consider making it more effective by organizing it and applying good practice to understand its strengths and weaknesses, identify gaps, and prioritizing risk-based, cost-effective improvements that support your business objectives.

-The four steps on this page illustrate a pragmatic, easy to follow means to achieve the benefits of a cyber security program:
+The four steps on this page illustrate a pragmatic, easy to follow means to achieve the benefits of an information security program:

-- Create or update a cyber security policy
+- Create or update an information security policy

 - Sustain and improve the program